ACruzana/CYA_Game_MS2/README.md

 **(MS interactive-front-end project - Code Institute by Ángel González)**

-This is a "chose your own adventure" type of game.
+This is a "choose your own adventure" type of game.
 The game is both available to be played in browser of portable device.
 The site itself includes some optional access features like light/dark mode, sound effects and ambient music to personalise user experience.

 ## UX
 ### User stories